PressForward/pressforward/readme.txt

 * Updated our Text Stats library to match backwards compatibility expectations.
 * Allow current version of Nominate This to support the standard WordPress Metabox API.
 * Bookmarklet use of Send to Draft/Publish now properly shows as drafted in the nomination panel.
+* Allow a feed to have a default author set.

 = 5.1.1 =
 * Changed when source_url is fetched.